Michaellumibao/HoloLens-AR-Portfolio/README.md

 # HoloLens-AR-Portfolio

 ### **Summary**
 The HoloLens project was a project done to visualize our research and relevant data in downtown Ottawa.
-The project had 3 main goals that were achieved.

 _Visualizing mm-wave propogation through an urban environment._
 ![ar-1](https://user-images.githubusercontent.com/31720028/51768012-0366a380-20ad-11e9-9431-5147e77b0923.jpg)